mdn/content/files/en-us/web/api/customstateset/index.md

 Built in HTML elements can have different _states_, such as "enabled" and "disabled, "checked" and "unchecked", "initial", "loading" and "ready".
 Some of these states are public and can be set or queried using properties/attributes, while others are effectively internal, and cannot be directly set.
-Whether external or internal, commonly these states can be used as CSS selectors for styling the element.
+Whether external or internal, commonly elements states can be selected and styled using [CSS pseudo-classes](/en-US/docs/Web/CSS/Pseudo-classes) as selectors.

 The `CustomStateSet` allows developers to add and delete states for autonomous custom elements (but not elements derived from built-in elements).
-These states can then be used as as CSS selectors in a similar way to the states of built-in elements.
+These states can then be used as as custom state pseudo-class selectors in a similar way to the pseudo-classes for built-in elements.

 ### Setting custom element states